 IFS is a process of getting to know all the different parts of yourself, gaining a deep understanding of what motivates your actions and feelings, and most importantly, learning self-compassion for all of your parts and indeed your whole self.
 This is deep, exciting work and utterly transformational.

 What is Acceptance and Commitment Therapy (ACT)?

-ACT emphasizes accepting what we cannot not change, identifying values in order to make the meaningful changes that are within our control, and then offering the support needed to see those changes realized.
+ACT emphasizes accepting what we cannot not change, identifying values in order to make the meaningful changes that are within our control, and then developing a strategy to see those changes realized.
 This model mirrors my own life philosophy, and my clients have had wonderful results with this approach.

 I graduated from New York University with a Master's degree in Social Work.
-Since then I have studied Acceptance and Commitment Therapy (ACT) with John Forsyth, Ph.D, trained in Psychodynamic Therapy with Drs.
+My post-graduate training includes a year-long fellowship at Psychoanalytic Theory at the Institute for Psychoanalytic Theory and Research (IPTAR), three years of supervised practice in Psychodynamic Therapy under Drs.
 C.E.
-Robins and John Broughton, and studied Psychoanalytic Theory at the Institute for Psychoanalytic Theory and Research (IPTAR).
-I am currently becoming certified in Strategic Intervention Coaching with Dr. Chloe Madanes and Tony Robbins.
+Robins and John Broughton.
+I completed my training in IFS with Dick Schwartz, Nancy Sowell and Pam Krause.
+My training in Acceptance and Commitment Therapy (ACT) was with John Forsyth, Ph.D.
+I studied RLT with its creator, Terry Real.
 I have spent countless hours taking seminars and reading books in a myriad of additional techniques and modalities.
 Basically if I think it might help you, I will learn it.

 45 minute session - $200 (Individual)

 60 minute session - $250 (Couples)

 90 minute intensive - $350 (Individual or Couples)